-The RSIC has exclusive authority to invest and manage the retirement trust funds' assets.
-As co-fiduciary of the Systems, statutory provisions and governance policies allow the RSIC to operate in a manner consistent with a long-term investment time horizon.
-The expected real rates of investment return, along with the expected inflation rate, form the basis for the target asset allocation adopted annually by the RSIC.
-For actuarial purposes, the long-term expected rate of return is calculated by weighting the expected future real rates of return by the target allocation percentage and then adding the actuarial expected inflation which is summarized in the following table.
-For actuarial purposes, the 7.50% assumed annual investment rate of return used in the calculation of the total pension liability is set in statute and includes a 4.75% real rate of return and a 2.75% inflation component.
+The expected returns, along with the expected inflation rate, form the basis for the revised target asset allocation adopted beginning January 1, 2016.
+The long-term expected rate of return is produced by weighting the expected future real rates of return by the target allocation percentage and adding expected inflation and is summarized in the table below.
+For actuarial purposes, the 7.5% assumed annual investment rate of return used in the calculation of the total pension liability includes a 4.75% real rate of return and a 2.75% inflation component.